MicrosoftDocs/well-architected/well-architected/security/networking.md

   If you don't use a virtual WAN topology, you must deploy a UDR with a `NextHopType` of `Internet` to your NVA's private IP address.
 UDRs are applied at the subnet level.
 By default, subnet-to-subnet traffic doesn't flow through the NVA.

   You can also use Azure Firewall simultaneously for ingress.
 It can route HTTP and HTTPS traffic.
-In higher SKUs, Azure Firewall offers TLS termination so that you can implement payload-level inspections.
+In higher-tiered SKUs, Azure Firewall offers TLS termination so that you can implement payload-level inspections.

   The following practices are recommended: